7+ Lean process improvement tools to grow your business

 The beauty of these tools is that they have been tried and tested in practice, so although you may be embarking on something new, it’s ground that others have covered before you.
 All you need to do is follow the roadmap.

-So, let’s just right in!
-In this article, we’re going to cover 7 of the most popular lean process improvement tools, and explain how to use each.
+So, let’s jump right in!
+In this article, we’ll cover 7 of the most popular lean process improvement tools, and explain how to use each.

-Processes consist of a series of steps, some of which add value, and some of which don’t.
-Of the latter, some are necessary to support the value creation process, and others – well, they might be ready for the cutting room floor!
+Value stream mapping diagram showing supplier-to-customer material and information flows with process timelines and lead time calculations Processes consist of a series of steps, some of which add value, and some of which do not.
+Of the latter, some are necessary to support the value creation process, and others - well, they might be ready for the cutting room floor!

 • What steps does your business follow to deliver a product or service for which people are willing to pay?